A2SV/g6-ethio-football/README.md

 **Unified Football Access:** Provides real-time data, match results, and news for both local and global leagues in one integrated application.

-**Ubiquitous Access:** Available on both mobile and web, ensuring a broad reach for our target audience (Ethiopian football enthusiasts aged 15-45).
+**Ubiquitous Access:** Available on both mobile and web, ensuring a broad reach for our target audience.

 **Offline Support:** Ensures critical information like standings and stats remain accessible even in low-connectivity environments.